Beasley9/empire/README.md

 3. Participate in global "takeover" events.
 4. Battle with other empires of your choice by _____________
 5. Create elusive strongholds which generate you empire tokens!

+# Development of Empire is paused indefinitely.
+Perhaps this concept within the Metaverse could be the next venture!